Zibri/MSI-GT7x-VGA-SWITCH/README.md

 -i Sets intel VGA

 **WARNING**
-This program has been tested and works ONLY on the latest BIOS version (Version 11D)
+This program has been tested and works ONLY on the latest BIOS version (Version 11D and Version 122)

 DO NOT USE IT on a different model unless you contact me first.